Guest0x0/ipudp/README.md

 While this authentication method introduces more traffic overhead, it completely eliminates the traffic pattern of hand-shaking.
 Smarter authentication methods can be integrated easily, of course.

-- The protocol for communication between client and server is UDP.
-As the connectionless property of UDP can reduce tunneling overhead.
-However, other protocols are possible, too.
-Again, the tunneling part is designed to be modular.
-When UDP is not the best option, switching to other protocols like TCP or ICMP should be easy.

 In general, `ipudp` does not try to be general, or make the best decision everywhere.
 Instead, it tries to be a framework which allow various design options to be altered easily.